 When you’re trying to get rid of pimple marks, you should first try your hand at home remedies.
 They are the least invasive, and if you have sensitive skin, the safest option.
 Here’s a list of all the natural ingredients recommended to get rid of persistent scars and blemishes:

 Coconut oil: You may know coconut oil as a traditional Indian remedy for damaged hair but it helps keep your face blemish-free as well!
-It contains antibacterial and antifungal properties that keeps toxins at bay.
+It contains antibacterial and antifungal properties that keep toxins at bay.
 All you need to do is apply a small amount on the acne mark daily.

 When you’re unable to get rid of scars with homemade concoctions, it’s time to bring out the big guns.
 We’re talking about the products currently crowding the beauty aisles.
 If you’re confused about which one to pick, here are two of our favourites: